bacanapps/SD-Prompt-Generator/README.md

 # SD-Prompt-Generator
-An edit of javi22020's Prompt Generator script that tries to create random prompts with a `adjective` `character` `with` `object` `random relation to setting` `setting` structure that works well for providing inspiration.
+A complete expansion of javi22020's Prompt Generator script that tries to create random prompts with a structure that works well for providing inspiration.
+Currently generates prompts of random characters, objects/vehicles, and creatures, with random locations and visual styles.
+The [bad-artist](https://huggingface.co/nick-x-hacker/bad-artist) negative embeddings are recommended.

 ## Usage